UOSAN/regulation_of_craving/README.md

 1. Launch the PsychoPy Builder.
 2. Open the file `ROC.psyexp`.
 3. Start the experiment by selecting the Tools -> Run menu item
-4. Fill in the subject number, the session number, and the run number.
-Sessions 1 and 2 are in-scanners sessions, while sessions 3, 4, and 5 are behavioral sessions.
+4. Fill in the participant identifier and the run number.
+Runs 1 and 2 are in-scanner runs, while runs 3, 4, and 5 are behavioral runs.
 Specifying run number of 0 will run a practice version of the task.
 The task will start automatically after that.

 ## Task description